PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-06-20 07:05:19
+Last updated: 2024-06-20 07:05:51
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: Friends... they tell each other things.
+Things that parents don't know. - Mike Wheeler